numberri/get-stuff-done/readme.md

 ## What is this?

 This is a project that I wrote for the 2024 UQ Computing Society hackathon.
 I wrote this because I couldn't get work done as I kept on getting distracted by websites such as Discord, Reddit, GBATemp, and other social media/forum/messaging sites.
+Although it didn't win anything, I'm still proud of it as it is my first large project in Rust and I plan to update it more :)

 This will automate changes to crontabs and /etc/hosts so that it will unlock after you get some work done on a coding file, or after a certain amount of time.
 To use it, you need Linux, and a working cron daemon.

 ## How do I use it?

 First, make this using cargo.
 I'm very very new to cargo, `cargo build -r` *should* do what you need.
 You also need to set up a config file (detailed below) before using the app.
-To start a session, run `sudo ./gsd start` (or replace `./gsd` with whatever the name of the binary is), and then add flags for whether you want it to track time or a file. **This needs to be run under sudo** as it writes to /etc/hosts and restarts your network service!
+To start a session, run `./gsd start` (or replace `./gsd` with whatever the name of the binary is), and then add flags for whether you want it to track time or a file. **This o longer needs to be run under sudo, but will explain it is calling sudo and ask for a password** as it writes to /etc/hosts, updates the root crontab and restarts your network service.

 ## How do I set it up?